fmalina/revisions-blocl/activism/theoriginoffinancialcrises.md

 central banks cause financial instability, to the other they cure it.

-We have one philosophy of economics and finance that tells us these crises shouldn’t happen and can be avoided, provided we stop tinkering with the economy and shut down our central banks.
+We have one philosophy of economics and finance that tells us these crises shouldn't happen and can be avoided, provided we stop tinkering with the economy and shut down our central banks.
 We have another philosophy that says these crises are inherent in the system and we need central banks to help manage them.
 Then there is a third school, which also happens to be today’s conventional